-Over $1 million in federal government stimulus funds is being provided to Reading County.
-The funds will go to assistance programs and charity organizations.
-In total several agencies will receive funds, including Opportunity House, which runs a shelter and rent assistance program for low-income people, individuals who are about to lose their homes, and the currently homeless.
+Each year, government funds is provided to the city of Reading.
+The grants will go to assistance programs and charity organizations.
+In total several agencies will receive funds, including Opportunity House, which runs a homeless shelter and rent assistance program for low-income people, individuals who are about to lose their homes, and the currently homeless.
 Call (610) 374-4696.
 Much of the federal funding is being provided to help those who would otherwise be homeless without a little short term aid.

 While there are some restrictions on the money, it can be used for some wide ranging uses.
 The government funds can be used for paying security or utility deposits, offering rental assistance, housing relocation, credit counseling, heating bill and utility payments, moving costs and a wide variety of other assistance.
 Call them to find additional ways to get credit counseling.

 Most of the other assistance programs are run by the human services division in partnership with the county or the state of Pennsylvania, including the Department of Public Welfare.
 Some or all of the following services and public assistance programs may be offered to Reading residents.

 - Healthcare Coverage, which can include programs such as Medicaid.
 Other medical assistance may be offered for low income families/individuals who are experiencing life threatening conditions and/or catastrophic health care bills.
 Seniors can look into prescription discount cards.

 - Food Stamp Benefits.
 Vouchers may be provided to low income families, in particular children, for buying groceries.
 Aid is also offered to help low income families if they have a drug offense.
 SNAP food stamps offer clients extra buying power for the purchase of groceries, food and perishable items.
 The vouchers are used in place of cash assistance.